ycatsh/boring-fox/README.md

 ## Configuration
-The theme can be configured and customized by editing the `config.js` file.
+The theme can be configured and customized by editing the `scripts/tabs.js`, `scripts/temp.js`, `scripts/conv.js` files.
 It is pretty self explanatory but it allows you to update/add the following:
 1. API keys
 2. Location information
 3. Bookmarks